abamaxa/tvserver/README.md

 ## VLC Player

 VLC has support for a very broad range of video and audio codecs.
-As a fallback, can player files with VLC on the monitor/TV connected to the box running the server.
+As a fallback, VLC can be used to play videos to a monitor to the server.

 ## Remote Control

-The remote control is a web app the runs in the browser of a mobile phone and provides the following functionality:
+The remote control is a web app that runs in the browser of a mobile phone and provides the following functionality:

 ### List of available videos